euler-xyz/ethereum-vault-connector/docs/whitepaper.md

 If a controller wants to waive the liquidity check for an account it is controlling, it can "forgive" an account.
 This removes it from the set of accounts that will be checked at the end of the call.
 Controllers can only forgive accounts that they are the sole controller of.

 Needless to say, this functionality should be used with care.
-It should only be necessary in certain advanced liquidation flows where an unhealthy account is impersonated but the seizure of funds is still not enough to bring the account to a sufficiently healthy level to pass the account status check.
+It should only be necessary in certain advanced liquidation flows where the collateral is seized from an unhealthy account but the seizure of funds is still not enough to bring the account to a sufficiently healthy level to pass the account status check.

 When doing so, it is important that vaults verify that no *other* collaterals have unexpectedly been withdrawn during the seizure, in the event that a vault makes any unexpected external calls in its transfer/withdraw/etc method.